ofemiashiru/CI_MS4_ASHTECHS/README.md

 ### Structure

-The site has a total of 14 pages each having certain restrictions based on who is logged in.
-The entire site is fully responsive and has been tested within the industry standard width of 320px.
+The site has a total of 13 main pages each having certain restrictions based on who is logged in whether that be visitor or authenticated user (admin and non-admin).
+The entire site is fully responsive and has been tested within the industry standard width of 320px using Chrome Dev Tools.

 Using Figma I created a conceptual flow chart of how users will navigate throughout the site.